FlauBERT: Unsupervised Language Model Pre-training for French

 \subsection{Text Classification}

-\paragraph{CLS} The Cross-Lingual Sentiment dataset CLS \cite{prettenhofer2010cross} dataset consists of Amazon reviews for three product categories: books, DVD, and music in four languages: English, French, German, and Japanese.
-The English dataset is obtained from~\cite{blitzer2006domain}.
+\paragraph{CLS} The Cross Lingual Sentiment CLS \cite{prettenhofer2010cross} dataset consists of Amazon reviews for three product categories: books, DVD, and music in four languages: English, French, German, and Japanese.
 Each sample contains a review text and the associated rating from 1 to 5 stars.
 Following \newcite{blitzer2006domain} and \newcite{prettenhofer2010cross}, ratings with 3 stars are removed.
 Positive reviews have ratings higher than 3 and negative reviews are those rated lower than 3.
 There is one train and test set for each product category.
 The train and test sets are balanced, including around 1\,000 positive and 1\,000 negative reviews for a total of 2\,000 reviews in each dataset.
 We take the French portion to create the binary text classification task in FLUE and report the accuracy on the test set.